 - Add warm broth, rice and mushroom to instant pot, stir well.

-- Replace cover, switch to rice function and cook till done.
-If your doesn't have this, cook under pressure cooking for 6 minutes.
+- Replace cover, switch to rice function, and cook till done.
+If you don't have this, cook under pressure cooking for 6 minutes.

-- Once done, manually quick release the steam/pressure valve according to instant pot's manual.
+- Once done, manually quick-release the steam/pressure valve according to the instant pot's manual.

-- When all pressure released, carefully open the lid, stir a couple time then add chopped cilantro and Parmesan.
+- When all pressure released, carefully open the lid, stir a couple of times then add chopped cilantro and Parmesan.
 Stir well to mix.